|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-We travel east to the nearby city of Dundee where, in 2018, the V&A Museum will be opening and is sure to be a draw for visitors.
+We travel east to the nearby city of Dundee where the recently opened V&A Museum is a real draw for visitors.
 Afterwards, we visit St. Andrews where a walking tour of the town will introduce you to the cathedral, the university and the world-famous ‘Old Course’.
 We then transfer to our centrally located hotel in Edinburgh.

 Day 13: Exploring Edinburgh

 After breakfast, we enjoy a walking tour of the ‘Old Town’ district, led by a local expert.
 Afterwards, we have lunch and then there is some free time where we can choose to visit Edinburgh Castle, go shopping or explore Edinburgh independently.
 Late afternoon, transfer back to our hotel.
 Tonight we enjoy our farewell dinner.